It’s beginning to look a lot like Christmas…

 …split your awards up across teams and make sure your perceived ‘favourites’ (if there are any) don’t get more praise and credit than others.

-You can even mingle in some joke awards to add some comedy to the event, for example, ‘best quiff’ or ‘messiest desk’ of 2015.
+You can even mingle in some joke awards to add some comedy to the event, for example, ‘best quiff’ or ‘messiest desk’ of the year.

 Make sure everyone feels involved and loved.